Dear Book Club Members:

 About the author:

-The book club will open on Sunday, June 17 and Rachel will join the conversation on Tuesday, June 19 between 12 noon and 1pm PST.
+As a reminder, the book club will open this Sunday, June 17, and Rachel will join the conversation on Tuesday, June 19, between 12 noon and 1pm PST.
 If you would like to discuss the work with her, please do so then.

-If you have any questions or concerns, please feel free to contact us at email@example.com
+If you have any questions or concerns, or are unable to access your account, please let us know asap email@example.com

 We look forward to the discussion!